 Jennifer Clark, Human Resources & Marketing Manager

 Jennifer brings a more than 15 years of experience working in the arts to her position at Bark.
-As Marketing Manager, her duties range from highlighting Bark’s services to artists and colllectors, to photographing finished frames and processes, to authoring all content for Bark's social media and website.
-As Human Resources Manager, Jennifer administers the ESOP aspect of our business, and works with the CEO and other employee owners to make Bark an exceptional workplace.
+As Marketing Manager, she is responsible for everything from highlighting Bark’s services to artists and collectors, to photographing finished frames, to authoring all content for Bark's social media and website.
+As Human Resources Manager, Jennifer administers the ESOP aspect of our business, and works with the CEO and staff to make Bark an exceptional workplace for employee owners.
 Jennifer holds a BA in Art History from Vassar College.
-In her free time, she enjoys photography, dance, yoga, and firstname.lastname@example.org
+She enjoys photography, dance, yoga, and travel in her free firstname.lastname@example.org